easegress-io/easegress/doc/cluster_design.md

 ```
 As usual, `Pipeline-D` will be spread to all nodes finally.

-So at the layer of service data, the node will keep some data which is unnecessary for itself for a moment to issue the data to other nodes.
-In this scenario, the node plays a temporary spreader for service data.
+So at the layer of business data, the node will keep some data which is unnecessary for itself for a moment to issue the data to other nodes.
+In this scenario, the node plays a temporary spreader for business data.

 #### Version Control
 FIXME:  Is there time sequence of synchronized data and need to redo version11->version20 after the node reboot from version10(need redo log)?
 Or just cover current version with newest version.

 #### Data Persistence
 The persistence of cluster data is the same with data of standalone version like the configure of pipeline/plugin is stored in disk.
-But for some service data unnecessary for current node could be cleared under some condition.
+But for some business data unnecessary for current node could be cleared under some condition.

 #### Serialization & Compression
 JSON is friendly to debug.
 Binary protocols such as Protocol Buffers of Google, Thrift/Avro of Apache are good to bandwidth and efficiency.
 It's a tradeoff here.